gmantele/ucidy/README.md

 Preambule
 ---------

 This GitHub repository contains the sources of a library aiming to validate any UCD (Unified Content Descriptor).
 This current version aims to respect as much as possible the definition provided by the [IVOA](http://www.ivoa.net/ "International Virtual Observatory Alliance") standard: [An IVOA Standard for Unified Content Descriptors - Version 1.1](http://www.ivoa.net/documents/cover/UCD-20050812.html).
-The parser is by default configured with the list of all validated UCD words listed in [The UCD1+ controlled vocabulary](http://www.ivoa.net/documents/REC/UCD/UCDlist-20070402.html).
+The parser is by default configured with the list of all validated UCD words listed in [The UCD1+ controlled vocabulary 1.3](http://www.ivoa.net/documents/UCD1+/20180527/index.html).

 ### Functionalities
 * Check whether each UCD word is:
   - syntactically valid
   - recognised (i.e. the word is among a list of well known UCD words)
-  - recommended by the IVOA ([The UCD1+ controlled vocabulary](http://www.ivoa.net/documents/REC/UCD/UCDlist-20070402.html))
+  - recommended by the IVOA ([The UCD1+ controlled vocabulary 1.3](http://www.ivoa.net/documents/UCD1+/20180527/index.html))
 * Possibility to customise the list of known UCD words _(by default all validated UCD1+ are automatically loaded)_
 * Validate a full UCD with
   - a list of human readable errors